Bandwidth/bandwidth.github.io/account/guides/bandwidthAccountStructure.md

 Each Sub-account is required to have at least one default Location, also known as a Sippeer.
 As with Sub-accounts, these terms are interchangeable, and the API mainly refers to Locations as a `SIPPEER`.
 A Location can best be thought of as a logical grouping of phone numbers, or a folder in the drawer of the Account filing cabinet, with the individual files being telephone numbers.

-When you purchase or import new phone numbers to your Bandwidth Account, you are required to specify a Sub-account for those numbers to live in.
-Specifying a Location is optional, and if you choose not to do so, the numbers will be provisioned to the default Location within that Sub-account.
 When a telephone number is added to a Location, it will inherit the settings and properties of that Location.
+When you purchase or import new phone numbers to your Bandwidth Account, you are required to specify a Sub-account and Sippeer for those numbers to live in.
 A use case for having more than one Location in a Sub-account would be for easy configuration of messaging settings.

 For example, you have a group of users that can utilize messaging on the numbers you provision and a group of users that cannot.
 With multiple Locations, you could set the phone number to live in the messaging or non-messaging enabled Location at the time of provisioning.
 If at a later date you need to toggle the messaging settings for one or more numbers at a time, a MoveTns order would allow you to switch the Location of the numbers and, they will dynamically adapt to the new Locations settings.